kurochan/crema/SECURITY.md

 ### Response Timeline

-- Initial response: Within 7 days
+- Initial response: Best effort
 - We will work with you to understand and address the issue
 - Public disclosure will be coordinated after a fix is available